kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ### Identifier { #identifier }

-Since all data manipulations are performed by converting the entity into a driver query, there is no need to allocate a special primary key within an entity to work with the entity.
+Since all data manipulations are performed by converting the view into a driver query, there is no need to allocate a special primary key within a view to work with the view.

 Identifying what exactly is a primary key can be useful when using [macros](#macros), the `@Id` annotation can be used for this purpose.